Tag Archives: bigotry

 Comrade Tuckums

-True to form for a group that has perfected the art of gaslighting and projection, it’s Comrade Tuckums who is the beneficiary of affirmative action; the same kind of affirmative action white folk have been complaining about the decades, all the while benefiting from its unfair application to them and theirs.
+True to form for a group that has perfected the art of gaslighting and projection, it’s Comrade Tuckums who is the beneficiary of affirmative action; the same kind of affirmative action white folk have been complaining about for decades, all the while benefiting from its unfair application to them and theirs.
 I’m hopeful someday he will be seen for the fraud he is.

 White History Month’s Greatest Hits